RyanYip-Kat/find2Kat/README.md

 # find2Kat
-some functions for bed or Bam files ,or Granges object
 ### Description
-Find2Kat this package, can implement calleak and annote bam, bed file, but also can implement the ArchR object DORC score calculation (generally only on the share-seq data), as well as can achieve the correlation between cell type and disease and so on
+Find2Kat this package, can implement calleak and annote bam, bed file, but also can implement the ArchR object DORC score calculation (generally only on the share-seq data), as well as can achieve the correlation between cell type and disease and so on(Many object inputs based on ArchR Object)
 ...

 ### installtation